aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-As it is written: "A voice calls out, 'In the desert push a path of YHVH; straighten in the steppe a highway for our elo'ah!"
+As it is written: "A voice calls out, 'In the desert push a path of YHVH; straighten in the steppe a highway for our <em>elo'ah</em>!"
 (Isaiah 40:3)
 </div></td></tr>